synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/05-react-hello-world/README.md

 # 05-react-hello-world

-This example demostrates how to build a simple React hello world application.
+This example demonstrates how to build a simple React hello world application.

 ## Dependencies